-20 Snippets and Hacks to Make WordPress User-Friendly for your Clients (part 1)By Sam Deering
+20 Snippets and Hacks to Make WordPress User-Friendly Part 1

 Just on a side post to our usual jQuery posts I have been using WordPress quite a lot, especially developing it for clients and here are some tips.
 Out-of-the-box, WordPress is a fairly simple CMS for anyone to learn.
 But for your non-tech savvy clients it could be a nightmare and a potential disaster to the site you have just built.
 There are of course many plugins that will achieve the same as these snippets, but with code you get the added control and security, and, in most cases, will not need to be updated.